-- 1. September 16 at 15.15 18.00: Course starts with an introductory session and the presentations of the case companies. - 2.
-September 17: Submit your three most preferred cases (including short justifications limited to 300 characters) through MyCourses. - 3.
-September 22: You will be informed of the assigned team, case and your Faculty Facilitator. - 4.
-September 23 at 15.15 17.15: Team kick-off meeting with facilitator.
+- 1. March 10 at 15.00 18.00: Course starts with an introductory session and the presentations of the case companies. - 2.
+March 11: Submit your three most preferred cases (including short justifications limited to 300 characters) through MyCourses. - 3.
+March 16: You will be informed of the assigned team, case and your Faculty Facilitator. - 4.
+March 17 at 15.15 17.00 or 16.15 18.00: Team kick-off meeting with facilitator.
 The exact time will be agreed with the faculty facilitator. - 5.
-September 24 30: Organize the first meeting with the case company, where you discuss and define the scope of the project, and agree how you will proceed with your investigation of the research problem and research questions finalized in this meeting.
+March 18 24 (exact time to be agreed with client company): Organize the first meeting with the case company, where you discuss and define the scope of the project, and agree how you will proceed with your investigation of the research problem and research questions finalized in this meeting.
 Right after the meeting, create Progress report 1 which includes the problem statement and research questions. - 6.
-September 30 at 15.15 16.45: Project management seminar with Juuso Soininen, Boston Consulting Group - 7.
-September 30, by midnight: Progress report 1 due; upload the report to MyCourses.
-The report is based on the first meeting with the case company. - 8.
-October 1-7: Meet jointly with your case company and Faculty Facilitator to discuss your progress and to get feedback.
+March 24 at 15.15 16.45: Project management seminar with Juuso Soininen, Boston Consulting Group - 7.
+March 24, by midnight: Progress report 1 due; upload the report to MyCourses.
+The report is based on the first meeting with the case company.

+- 8. March 25 31 (exact time to be agreed with facilitator and client company): Meet jointly with your case company and Faculty Facilitator to discuss your progress and to get feedback.
 In the meeting, confirm shared understanding of the direction and expectations.

-- Contact your case company and facilitator well in advance to set up the meeting time; setting up the meeting is your responsibility. - 9.
-October 7, by midnight: Progress report 2 due; upload the report to MyCourses.
+Contact your case company and facilitator well in advance to set up the meeting time; setting up the meeting is your responsibility. - 9.
+March 31, by midnight: Progress report 2 due; upload the report to MyCourses.
 The report should include the project plan and description of the analysis that you are planning to conduct) - 10.
-October 21-28: Meet jointly with your case company and Faculty Facilitator to discuss your analysis and findings.
+April 21 28 (exact time to be agreed with facilitator and client company): Meet jointly with your case company and Faculty Facilitator to discuss your analysis and findings.
 Contact your case company and facilitator well in advance to set up the meeting time; setting up the meeting is your responsibility. - 11.
-October 28, by midnight: Progress report 3 due; upload the report to MyCourses.
+April 28, by midnight: Progress report 3 due; upload the report to MyCourses.
 The report should include your analysis and findings. - 12.
-November 11, by midnight: Progress report 4 due; upload the report to MyCourses.
+May 5, by midnight: Progress report 4 due; upload the report to MyCourses.
 The report should be the first draft of the final report. - 13.
-November 18, at 15.00-16.00 or 16:00-17.00 OR November 19-20 (exact time to be agreed with facilitator): Presentation coaching sessions.
+May 12, at 15.15-16.15 or 16:15-17.15 (exact time to be agreed with facilitator): Presentation coaching sessions.
 Each team has a separate one hour slot.
-Please agree a specific time with your faculty facilitator. - 14.
-November 23, by midnight: Deadline for uploading your team's written case report to the assignment submission box in MyCourses and send it to the case company. - 15.
-November 25, 15.00-18.00: Closing session.
+Please agree a specific time with your faculty facilitator.
+Send the slides to your facilitator the day before. - 14.
+May 17, by midnight: Deadline for uploading your team's written case report to the assignment submission box in MyCourses and send it to the case company. - 15.
+May 19, 15.00-18.00: Closing session.
 Cases and recommendations are presented orally to case companies, Faculty Facilitators and fellow students.
 Upload your presentation deck and contribution table to MyCourses by midnight. - 16.
-December 2, by midnight: Deadline for uploading your individual student portfolio to the assignment submission box in MyCourses.
+May 26, by midnight: Deadline for uploading your individual student portfolio to the assignment submission box in MyCourses.